-Many enzymes are activated by or are dependent on Mg.
-Mg is required by all enzymatic processes involving ATP and by many of the enzymes involved in nucleic acid metabolism.
-Mg is required for thiamine pyrophosphate cofactor activity and appears to stabilize the structure of macromolecules such as DNA and RNA.
+Many enzymes are activated by or are dependent on magnesium.
+Magnesium is required by all enzymatic processes involving ATP (adenosine triphosphate) and by many of the enzymes involved in nucleic acid metabolism.
+Magnesium is required for thiamine pyrophosphate cofactor activity and appears to stabilize the structure of macromolecules such as DNA and RNA.

 Magnesium is also related to calcium and potassium metabolism in an intimate but poorly understood way.

 Drugs Mentioned In This Article